brianbochicchio/udacity-memory-game-project/README.md

     * Code is consistent, logical and follow style guides
     * Concerns are separated
         * Function calls take or call an appropriate supporting function
-            * flipCard shouldn't change the clock state
-            * flipCard can call the function to check for a match when a card is flipped